Compare travel insurance for Thailand

 Thailand is the quintessential country for people who want to find themselves.
-There’s something about the mixture of gorgeous beaches, the party atmosphere and the incredible religious architecture that makes the country so compelling.
+There’s something about the mixture of gorgeous beaches, the party atmosphere, and the incredible religious architecture that makes the country so compelling.

-- Don’t mention the monarchy: To say Thais are protective of their king is an understatement, so don’t be critical in any way
+Don’t mention the monarchy: To say Thais are protective of their king is an understatement, so don’t be critical in any way.

-- How to get around: Thailand is also famous for its gridlock, especially in the capital.
-There’s an app called Grab which can help you catch taxis, but the MRT and BTS railways are pretty nifty
+How to get around: Thailand is also famous for its gridlock, especially in the capital.
+There’s an app called Grab which can help you catch taxis, but the MRT and BTS railways are pretty nifty too.

 Songkran: Thai New Year has to be seen to be believed.
-There are celebrations, a festival and huge water fights.
-It’s impossible to stay dry, but that’s all part of the fun
+There are celebrations, a festival, and huge water fights.
+It’s impossible to stay dry, but that’s all part of the fun.

-- Bug spray: Trust us – you’ll want to bring mosquito repellent
+Bug spray: Trust us – you’ll want to bring mosquito repellent!

-- Drinking water: Always drink bottled water; it might be bad for the environment, but the tap water is definitely going to be worse for your stomach.
-It’s a hot country, so make sure you drink a lot of water to avoid dehydration and sunstroke
+Drinking water: Always drink bottled water.
+It might be bad for the environment, but the tap water is definitely going to be worse for your stomach.
+It’s a hot country, so make sure you drink a lot of water to avoid dehydration and sunstroke.

 While travel insurance for Thailand is a necessity, the price of a policy varies.
 Different companies will sell the same level of cover at completely different prices, so it’s important to compare before you buy.